 Interstitial cystitis has traditionally been poorly understood, misdiagnosed, and mistreated in patients.
-The pace of research is increasing, and we’ve learned a lot about the condition and how to treat it in just the last few years.
+The pace of research is increasing, and we’ve learned a lot about the condition, as well as how to treat it in just the last few years.
 Unfortunately, there are still many pervasive myths among both patients and their medical practitioners that are no longer supported by research.
-Below are some of the most common – and damaging – myths about IC.
+Below are some of the most common – and damaging – myths about IC in order to provide better understanding and, hopefully, the interstitial cystitis solution you’re looking for.

+While it’s sometimes called painful bladder syndrome, interstitial cystitis is much more than just that.
 In fact, it’s a myth that IC is exclusively a condition of the bladder.
-While it may feel like symptoms originate from the bladder, many times the bladder is actually an ‘innocent bystander’ (as Dr. Kenneth Peters describes it).
+While it may feel like symptoms originate from the bladder, making IC a complex bladder pain condition, many times the bladder is actually an ‘innocent bystander’ (as Dr. Kenneth Peters describes it).
 Researchers from Stanford University demonstrated that only about 10% of patients with IC symptoms actually have discernable damage to the bladder (Hunner’s lesions).

 Many patients diagnosed with IC are not found to have issues with the bladder, but instead pelvic floor dysfunction.